jaxpace/Snapchat_Filters/README.md

 ## Commands

-#### In order to replicate our results open up the .ipynb files in Google Colab and run each code block.
+#### In order to replicate our results, select 'open in Google Colab' at the top of each file.
+You can then run each code block by pressing Shift + Enter.

 ## Contributions